canonical/mir/doc/building_source_for_android.md

 ubuntu package) to produce armhf code.
 This is typically the quickest way to compile and run code, and is well suited for a development workflow.

-1. Be sure that the cross compiler that you are using matches the target environment. (eg, make sure you're using the raring toolchain if you're targeting a raring phablet image) You can specify the toolchain version
+-  Be sure that the cross compiler that you are using matches the target environment. (eg, make sure you're using the raring toolchain if you're targeting a raring phablet image) You can specify the toolchain version
    thusly:

         $ apt-get install g++-4.7-arm-linux-gnueabihf/raring

-2. Set up a chroot with the mir dependencies installed.
-At the moment, you can look at the script in tools/setup-partial-armhf-chroot.sh for one way that you could setup a partial armhf chroot with the mir dependencies to build against.
-The script requires that you are able to download armhf packages from the repository with apt-get.
+-  Get access to armhf packages via apt-get.
+On an amd64/ia32 system, you can do this by adding a file like the one below to /etc/apt/sources.list.d/

+        #example sources.list with armhf dependencies
+        deb [arch=armhf] http://ports.ubuntu.com/ubuntu-ports/ raring main restricted universe multiverse deb [arch=armhf] http://ppa.launchpad.net/phablet-team/ppa/ubuntu raring main #for hybris packages

+    Then you should run:

+        $ dpkg --add-architecture armhf
+        $ apt-get update

+    To test, try downloading a package like this:

+        $ apt-get download my-package:armhf

-3. There are a few ways to do this, but here is an example of how to build mir for android
+-  Once you're able to download armhf packages from the repository, the cross-compile-chroot.sh script provides an example of how to download a partial chroot with the mir dependencies, and compile the source for android targets.

-        $ bzr branch lp:mir
+   The script sets up a partial chroot via tools/setup-partial-armhf-chroot.sh and then runs build commands similar to this:

         $ mkdir mir/build; cd mir/build
         $ MIR_NDK_PATH=/path/to/depenendcies/chroot cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/LinuxCrossCompile.cmake -DBoost_COMPILER=-gcc -DMIR_ENABLE_DEATH_TESTS=NO -DMIR_PLATFORM=android ..
         $ make

-N.B.
-The `cross-compile-android.sh` script in mir's top level directory provides a full, scripted example of how to cross compile.
-The 'setup-partial-armhf-chroot.sh' will attempt to download all the arm dependencies you need.
-You have to have your APT sources.list files pointed at arm repositories.